Written by Mark Sanchez

 “I still think we have a lot of money out there that wants to get into the market,” Teeter said.
 “So many people have been sitting on capital and want to inject it.”

-The high demand from the buy side is good for sellers who have been growing their businesses and have good balance sheets.
+The high demand from masterarbeit schreiben lassen is good for sellers who have been growing their businesses and have good balance sheets.
 The ongoing market demand has led some sellers to become more selective about whom they sell to, Rua said.

 “Now that there are more choices for buyers, some of the trends we’re seeing are buyers are taking more time.
 They’re not as quick to jump into something because they feel like they have more options,” she said.
 “They don’t have to take what’s right in front of them.
 Before the inventory levels were so low they felt like if they didn’t aggressively go after things, there may not be something around the corner.”